Minneapolis Nursing Colleges

 Associate in Science in Nursing

-Similar to MCTC's diploma program, this associate's program has competitive admissions.
-Day and evening/weekend classes are offered, and students can attend full or part time.
-The total program requires 73 credit hours, and graduates can take the NCLEX-RN and apply for RN licensure.
+This associate's program has competitive admissions.
+Only day classes are offered; students can attend full- or part-time.
+The total program requires 64 credit hours, and graduates can take the NCLEX-RN and apply for RN licensure.
+Courses are available in wellness, health assessment and life-span development.

 University of Minnesota - Twin Cities